Physics

 NZQA

 The NZQA website has past examination papers and exemplars to check out.
-Example answers for NCEA papers have answers marked from 'not achieved' up to a 'low excellence'.
+Example answers for NCEA papers have answers marked from not achieved up to a low excellence.

-• Alternatively, go to the NCEA subject resources page.
+• Go to the Subjects page.

 • Select Physics.